-(1) The person has a right to refuse to be tested.
-You have been charged with an implied consent offense.
-Under the implied consent law you can refuse any test but your drivers license will be revoked for at least one year and you will be required to install an ignition interlock on your vehicle, plus an officer can compel you to be tested under other laws.

-- (2) Refusal to take any required test or tests will result in an immediate revocation of the person's driving privilege for at least 30 days and an additional 12 month revocation by the Division of Motor Vehicles. - (3)(2) The test results, or the fact of the person's your refusal, will be admissible in evidence at trial on the offense charged.trial. - (4)(3) The person's Your driving privilege will be revoked immediately for at least 30 days if:and until your trial and any appeals if you refuse any test or the test result is a 0.08 or more, 0.04 if you were driving a commercial vehicle, or 0.01 if you are under the age of 21. - a.
+- (1) The person has a right to refuse to be tested.
+You have been charged with an implied-consent offense.
+Under the implied-consent law, you can refuse any test, but your drivers license will be revoked for one year and could be revoked for a longer period of time under certain circumstances, and an officer can compel you to be tested under other laws. - (2) Refusal to take any required test or tests will result in an immediate revocation of the person's driving privilege for at least 30 days and an additional 12 month revocation by the Division of Motor Vehicles. - (3)(2) The test results, or the fact of the person's your refusal, will be admissible in evidence at trial on the offense charged.trial. - (4)(3) The person's Your driving privilege will be revoked immediately for at least 30 days-if: if you refuse any test or the test result is 0.08 or more, 0.04 if you were driving a commercial vehicle, or 0.01 if you are under the age of 21. - a.
 The test reveals an alcohol concentration of 0.08 or more; - b.
 The person was driving a commercial motor vehicle and the test reveals an alcohol concentration of 0.04 or more; or - c.
 The person is under 21 years of age and the test reveals any alcohol concentration. - (5)(4) The person may choose a qualified person to administer a chemical test or tests in addition to any test administered at the direction of the charging officer.
 After you are released, you may seek your own test in addition to this test. - (6)(5) The person has the right to You may call an attorney for advice and select a witness to view for him or her the testing procedures, procedures remaining after the witness arrives, but the testing may not be delayed for these purposes longer than 30 minutes from the time when the person is notified of his or her of these rights.
 You must take the test at the end of 30 minutes even if you have not contacted an attorney or your witness has not arrived.